MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 ## 4.1 Representation Analysis & Dimensionality Reduction

-To analyse the structure of the model’s internal representations, textual outputs from both modalities were treated as numerical features in a shared latent space.
+To analyse the structure of the model’s spatial behaviour, borough-level performance metrics were treated as numerical features in a shared analytical space.

 ### Representation Space
-Image-task justifications and text-based sensory descriptions were mapped into a high-dimensional vector space using pretrained sentence-level embeddings.
-These vectors serve as a proxy for the model’s latent semantic organisation of urban space.
+For each borough, **recognisability** and **visibility** scores were computed from the confusion matrices.
+These metrics form a low-dimensional feature representation capturing how frequently and how accurately each borough is identified by the model.

+This representation serves as a behavioural proxy for the model’s spatial priorities and biases, rather than a direct analysis of internal model activations.

 ### Dimensionality Reduction
-**Principal Component Analysis (PCA)** was applied to the embedding space to reduce dimensionality while preserving variance.
-PCA enables visualisation of borough relationships and reveals groups of boroughs that the model treats as semantically similar, even when geographically distant.
+**Principal Component Analysis (PCA)** was applied to the borough-level metric space to identify dominant patterns of variation across boroughs.
+PCA enables visualisation of similarities and differences in how boroughs are treated by the model, revealing groups of boroughs with comparable recognition and visibility profiles.

+Boroughs that cluster closely in PCA space are interpreted as being treated similarly by the model in terms of spatial prominence and recognisability.

 ### Correlation Analysis
 Correlation analysis was used to relate:
 - recognisability and visibility metrics,
-- positions in latent space, and
+- positions in PCA space, and
 - external socio-economic indicators (e.g. Index of Multiple Deprivation).

+This analysis tests whether systematic patterns in model behaviour align with real-world socio-economic structure.

 ### Key Insight
-Latent-space analysis shows that AI-generated cognitive maps are **structured rather than random**, with semantic similarity and socio-economic salience jointly shaping how urban areas are represented and prioritised.
+Metric-space analysis shows that AI-generated cognitive maps are **structured rather than random**.
+Variation in borough treatment reflects consistent behavioural patterns linked to visibility, recognisability, and socio-economic salience, rather than uniform or purely geographic representation.

 ---